Improved Classical and Quantum Algorithms for the Shortest Vector Problem via Bounded Distance Decoding: Introduction

-\topic{Covering surface of a ball by spherical caps} As we mentioned above, one can enumerate all lattice points within a $q\delta$ distance to a target $\vect{t}$ by querying $q^n$ times a $\BDD$ oracle with decoding distance $\delta$.
+\topic{Covering surface of a ball by spherical caps} This result improves the quantum algorithm from~\cite{CCL18}.
+As we mentioned above, one can enumerate all lattice points within a $p\delta$ distance to a target $\vect{t}$ by querying $p^n$ times a $\BDD$ oracle with decoding distance $\delta$.
 Our algorithm for $\BDD$ is obtained by preparing samples from the discrete Gaussian distribution.
-However, note that the decoding distance of $\BDD$ oracle built by discrete Gaussian samples as shown in~\cite{DRS14} is successful if the target vector is within a radius $\alpha \lambda_1(\cL)$ for $\alpha < 1/2$ (there is a tradeoff between $\alpha$ and the number of $\DGS$ samples needed), and therefore, if we choose $\vect{t}$ to be $\vect{0}$, as we do in the other algorithms mentioned above, then $q$ has to be at least $3$ to ensure that the shortest vector is one of the vectors output by the enumeration algorithm mentioned above.
-We observe here that if we choose a target $\vect{t}$ to be a random vector ``close to" but not at the origin, then the shortest vector will be within a radius $2\delta$ from the target $\vect{t}$ with some probability $p$, and thus we can find the shortest vector by making $2^n/p$ calls to the $\BDD$ oracle.
-An appropriate choice of the target $\vect{t}$ and the factor $\alpha$ gives an algorithm that runs in time $2^n \cdot 2^{0.74n + o(n)}$, which is faster than the algorithm (running in time $3^n 2^{0.161n+o(n)}$) mentioned above.
+However, note that the decoding distance of $\BDD$ oracle built by discrete Gaussian samples as shown in~\cite{DRS14} is successful if the target vector is within a radius $\alpha \lambda_1(\cL)$ for $\alpha < 1/2$ (there is a tradeoff between $\alpha$ and the number of $\DGS$ samples needed), and therefore, if we choose $\vect{t}$ to be $\vect{0}$, as we do in the other algorithms mentioned above, then $p$ has to be at least $3$ to ensure that the shortest vector is one of the vectors output by the enumeration algorithm mentioned above.
+We observe here that if we choose a target $\vect{t}$ to be a random vector on a sphere of a well-chosen radius centered at the origin, then the shortest vector will be within a radius $2\delta$ from the target $\vect{t}$ with some probability $P$, and thus we can find the shortest vector by making $2^n/P$ calls to the $\BDD$ oracle.
+An appropriate\footnote{The optimal choice of $\alpha$ is obtained by numerically optimisation, see Section~\ref{section_relation_kissing}.} choice of the target $\vect{t}$ and the factor $\alpha$ gives an algorithm that runs in time $2^n \cdot 2^{0.669n + o(n)}$.
+We then explain how to obtain a quantum quantum speed up of this algorithm (with its corresponding optimized value of $\alpha$ which is different from the classical one) that runs in time $2^{n/2} \cdot 2^{0.45n+o(n)}$ with a polynomial number of qubits.
+Finally, if we can store the DGS samples in a QRAM, we can obtain a further speed up and an algorithm that runs in time $2^{n/2} \cdot 2^{0.3345n+o(n)}$ and uses a QRAM of size $2^{0.293n+o(n)}$.

-We note that the corresponding quantum algorithm runs in time $2^{n/2} \cdot 2^{0.74n+o(n)}$, which is significantly slower than the quantum algorithm mentioned above.

-We note here that the running time of this algorithm crucially depends on the kissing number of the lattice.
-Since a tight bound on the kissing number of a lattice is not known, the actual running time of this algorithm might be smaller than that promised above.
-For a more elaborate discussion on this, see Section~\ref{section_relation_kissing}.